 Once you have the grains (better ask someone nicely and they might let you have some), making kefir is a ridiculously simple process: put the culture in the (preferably organic, full fat, I use goat’s but you can use cow’s) milk, leave it to ferment in a glass jar with the lid on and after about 24 – 48 hours it’s ready; strain it and you have kefir yoghurt.
 Then add some more (organic) milk to the kefir grains and the process starts all over again.
 The kefir grains are self-perpetuating and just keep growing and growing so you can distribute them to your friends and spread the love.
 In theory, kefir can never die, it is eternal and this really appeals to me.
 It certainly beats buying conveniently sized one-a-day pots of yoghurt ‘drink’ from the dreaded supermarket, just thinking of all that packaging makes me shudder.

 Yoghurt is unstable for cooking but I love making yoghurt shakes.
 This week, I’m seriously into salty lassi which I make with yoghurt, salt & a little green chilli, ever since I had it in a southern Indian restaurant, I can’t get enough of it.
 You can also use it to make salad dressings and use the whey (if it separates which is no big deal) when making sourdough bread which is something I’m experimenting with this week.

 Does this all sound ever so exciting?
 It is.
 And it’s a huge responsibility.
-My summer holiday is looming and when most people might be putting their cats into catteries, their dogs into kennels and asking the neighbours to water their gardens and veg patches, this is the least of my worries.
+My summer holiday, designed to inspire my next popup food event, is looming and when most people might be putting their cats into catteries, their dogs into kennels and asking the neighbours to water their gardens and veg patches, this is the least of my worries.
 I don’t have any cats, or a dog, or children but I do have my cultures.
 As I contemplate leaving them and start my packing, my gut instinct tells me that they’ll be fine…